-And why It Could Kill Your Business.
+And why It Could be Killing Your Business.

 Business is a transaction.
 To do business means to transact.